vollyimnetz/crop-thumbnails/readme.txt

 * add 'medium_large' size to (intern) default-sizes
 * add action-hook 'crop_thumbnails_after_save_new_thumb' after save the new thumbnail
 * add filter-hook 'crop_thumbnails_before_update_metadata' before update metadata
+* add filter-hook 'crop_thumbnails_editor_jsonDataValues' in the editor, to adjust dataValues
+* add filter-hook 'crop_thumbnails_editor_printratio' in the editor (see F.A.Q. for details of usage)

 = 0.10.3 =
 * small language adjustments